Introduction

 - Try moving your device away from large objects to see if your device can improve its signal.
 Moving just a little bit in one direction or another can help.

 - Make sure you device is up to date with the latest and greatest software updates, drivers and firmware for your network adapter.
-This is typically evident with one device connects just fine and another does not.
+This is typically evident when one device connects just fine and another does not.

 - If you see periodic instances of problems.
 Please note the exact date, time and location when the problem occurred.
 We can use this information to help isolate issues.